ich777/docker-terraria-server/README.md

+# DEPRECATED
-# Terraria-TShock Dedicated Server in Docker optimized for Unraid
+# Terraria-tModLoader Dedicated Server in Docker optimized for Unraid

 This Docker will download and install Terraria and the TShock MOD and run it.